Torpedo Billy Murphy: Losing World Feather title, 1890

 After the match with Weir, he defeated Tommy Warren, Tommy White, and Eddie Greaney before returning to Australia in September 1890.
 Murphy was considered to have forfeited his title because he left the United States to return to New Zealand.
-However, Australia and New Zealand continued to recognize his title until he lost to Albert Griffiths known as Young Griffo in Sydney on 2 September 1890.
-The bout was recognized as a Featherweight World Title match by Great Britain and Australia.
+However, Australia and New Zealand continued to recognise his title until he lost to Albert Griffiths known as Young Griffo in Sydney on 2 September 1890.
+The bout was recognised as a Featherweight World Title match by Great Britain and Australia.
 Griffo was knocked down twice in the first three rounds.
 The fight ended in the fifteenth when a right to Murphy's jaw led him to throw off his gloves and concede the fight.

 He would lose to Young Griffo again on 22 July 1891 at the Sydney Amateur Athletic Club in another World Featherweight Title match.
 The bout would end in a twenty-second round disqualification against Murphy.